adamritter/pageql/README.md

     return params
 ```

 The returned dictionary is merged into the template namespace.

+If a file named `_before.pageql` exists in the template directory root it
+executes before every request.
+When it returns a status code of `200`, rendering
+continues with any modifications the template makes to the parameters.
+Other
+status codes short‑circuit rendering and their response is sent directly.

 PageQLApp also exposes several helper SQLite functions automatically when it
 starts: